 Where appropriate, the College will work to informally resolve sexual misconduct allegations by taking immediate and corrective action to stop the misconduct, address its effects, and prevent recurrence without a formal investigation and determination of a College policy violation.
 In some circumstances, mediation or joint conflict resolution may be appropriate; however, mediation or face-to-face meetings will never be used to resolve allegations of non-consensual intercourse or contact or other sexual violence.
-Participation in informal resolution is voluntary and either party can request to end informal resolution and initiate the formal complaint resolution procedure at any time.
+Participation in informal resolution is voluntary and either party can request to end informal resolution procedure at any time.